oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 ## Introduction

 In this lab, you create a SQL Firewall policy for the `APP_USER` database user.
-You then test that `APP_USER` can't run SQL statements that are not on the allow-list.
-You also add a violation SQL statement to the allow-list.
+You then create a collection of allowed SQL statements for `APP_USER` and test that the user cannot run them on the target database.
+This collection is referred to as the *allow-list*.
+Lastly, you add a violation SQL statement to the allow-list.

 Estimated Lab Time: 20 minutes